 The West Arena property lies near the middle of the Urban-Barry Greenstone Belt, approximately 170 km northeast of Val-d’Or, Québec.
 The property contains the Gladiator gold deposit where Bonterra’s exploration programs have been focused.
-Gladiator is described as a highly silicified and altered sheared mafic volcanic, locally exhibiting intrusions of syenite and quartz porphyry.
-Gold is found primarily in smokey quartzcarbonate and tourmaline veins ranging from 20 centimetres to 4 metres in width.
+Gladiator contains highly altered, silicified, sheared mafic volcanics, with local intrusions of syenite and quartz porphyry.
+Gold occurs primarily in smokey quartz-carbonate and tourmaline veins ranging from 20 centimetres to 4 metres in width.

 Bonterra has initiated the permitting process for the development of a decline to complete a bulk sample at Gladiator.
-The project is expected to contribute 1,000 tpd of gold ore to the Urban-Barry mill, a nearby processing plant that is being expanded to handle throughput of 2,400 tpd.
-Mining is expected to commence at Gladiator during the second half of 2020.
+The project is being considered for providing 1,000 tpd of gold ore to the Urban-Barry mill, a nearby processing plant that is being expanded to handle throughput of 2,400 tpd.

 Bonterra intersected 61.7 g/t gold over 0.5 metres in drill hole BA-21-30 from 127.3 metres in the ongoing expansion drilling at Gladiator.
 The drilling program continues to extend the size of the mineralization.
 Recent data shows possible higher density of veining to the South of the existing Gladiator 2021 mineral resource.
 In addition, work on the Preliminary Economic Assessment, which would utilize the existing Bachelor Mill as a central processing facility, is ongoing and expected to be complete in Q4 2021.

 A 16,500 metre drill program is underway at Gladiator focused on expanding the size and scope of the project, as well as improving the grade continuity for the upcoming Mineral Resources Estimate update.